 Understanding the Net Asset Value of Your Favorite Funds

-As a new investor, you may see the phrase NAV, or net asset value, next to your favorite mutual fund when you go to buy or sell shares.
-What is the definition of NAV or net asset value and why should you care?
-It turns out; it matters a lot.
-Net asset value, along with the dividends you receive from your investment, if any, are the only things that matter to your portfolio's total return in the long-run.
+As a new investor, you may see the phrase net asset value (NAV), next to your favorite mutual fund when you go to buy or sell shares.
+Mutual funds use the NAV to represent the unit—per share—price of owning a share of the fund.
+Net asset value, along with the dividends you receive from your investment if any, will impact your portfolio's total return in the long-run.
+Exchange-traded funds (ETFs) also use NAV to price share price.

 How Mutual Funds Are Structured

-Mutual fund shares only trade once a day to protect investors from rapid market traders.
-It avoids such situations.
-At 4:30 p.m., Eastern Standard Time, the value of a mutual fund's underlying positions is added up by accounting firms based upon the closing price of the stock market and other exchanges, and used to determine the value of all the mutual fund's holdings.
+The buying and selling activity of a mutual fund happens once a day to protect investors from rapid market moves.
+At 4:30 p.m., Eastern Standard Time, the value of a mutual fund's underlying positions is added up by accounting firms based upon the closing price of the stock market and other exchanges.
+This value is used to determine the value of all the mutual fund's holdings.
 Any debts or liabilities of the mutual fund, such as stock that is sold short, is deducted to calculate the net asset value, or NAV, is often called.

 The stock exchanges then update the share price of the mutual fund to reflect this new NAV.

-Net asset value, or NAV, is just the net worth or book value (asset - liabilities) of the mutual fund based upon the closing pieces of the underlying investment the fund owners.
+Net asset value (NAV) is the net worth or book value—calculated as asset less any liabilities—of the mutual fund based upon the closing pieces of the underlying investment the fund owners.
 It is the price at which investors can buy or sell their shares at the end of each trading day.
 Mutual fund NAV does not reflect embedded capital gains, which means that under the wrong circumstances, you could have to pay someone else's tax bill even if you experience a loss on your shares.

 Any orders that you place to buy or sell mutual fund shares are aggregated and then settled at 4:30 p.m., EST. For example, if you sell 1,000 shares of an index fund at 11:32 a.m., you won't know the price you are going to receive for those shares, or get your money until 4:30 p.m. that afternoon when the NAV is calculated.
 It is the reason you never see the prices of traditional mutual funds throughout the trading day.